mdhasan8/Data-Viz/README.md

 # Data-Viz
 We have obtained the data-set on COVID-19 (coronavirus) by Our World in Data.
-They have up-to-date data on confirmed cases, deaths, hospitalizations, testing, and vaccinations, throughout the duration of the COVID-19 pandemic.
+They have up-to-date data on confirmed cases, deaths, hospitalizations, testing, and vaccinations, throughout the COVID-19 pandemic.

 ## Visualizing Amounts: